 As far as the salary arrangement goes, Rutger Hauer’s 2008 autobiography (All Those Moments) helped to shed some light.
 Two weeks after he had signed on to star in his first U.S. movie (which may as well have been titled Bottled Lightning), it was cancelled.
 His agent and lawyer demanded that he be paid what he was promised.
 Because he didn’t do what the contract entailed, he could only be paid half (50,000 dollars).
 It could be argued that the prototypical version of BTTF was in near-complete stasis for two reasons – Eric wouldn’t be paid the full amount, but CGI technology would’ve been developed to the point that he wouldn’t need to finish the film.

 It’s not a coincidence that Spielberg was working on Young Sherlock Holmes at the same time.
 That was the first film to have a fully-realized CGI character.
-This got me thinking about another elephant in the room – why are people being so nondescript about what scene from the BTTF script was being used for the screen tests?
+This got me thinking about another elephant in the room – why are people so nondescript about what scene that Eric tested for?
 For all we know, the prom scene was filmed so that the makers wouldn’t need to pay any of the cast members since thespians are not paid to do screen tests.
 In fact, one of the assistant directors (Clyde E. Brian) mentioned that the make-up and hair department had dyed Eric’s hair for the screen test.
 It’s a strange thing to do.
 You would think that the responsibility would fall on the actor.
 There’s a good chance that, if true, the screen test could be incorporated into the unreleased cut like what happened with Richard Donner’s cut of Superman II.

 Dean Cundey (the cinematographer) mentioned that Zemeckis wouldn’t film any of Eric’s close-ups in the last week of the production.
 This was because Gary David Goldberg had already given his approval for Fox to star, which meant that they were saving even more money.
 If Fox said no, they would’ve shot Eric’s shots later with the excuse being that the release of Mask helped them to find funds.
 The fait accompli being the budget cut in the pre-production stage.